yanran-tang/yanran-tang.github.io/_pages/about.md

               <p></p>
               <p></p>
               <p>
-                We introduce an inductive graph learning paradigm for legal case retrieval to tackle the challenge of unseen testing query and candidate cases.
+                An inductive graph learning paradigm for legal case retrieval is proposed to tackle the challenge of unseen testing query and candidate cases .
               </p>
             </td>
           </tr>